-For a more in-depth overview, please keep reading below.
+For a more in-depth overview about SOFR, please keep reading below or view our SOFR news & resources.
 We’re here to help so please don’t hesitate to reach out with any questions.

 In 2017, Andrew Bailey announced administrators of LIBOR intended to cease publication of all USD LIBOR tenors on December 31, 2021.

 However, in December 2020 regulators announced changes to the initial timeline.
 Now only one-week and two-month LIBOR are to be discontinued on December 31, 2021 and all other remaining tenors are expected to cease publication on June 30, 2023.

 In addition to buying more time, we believe that the timeline was pushed out another 18 months simply to allow most existing contracts to mature without disruption.
 Approximately 60% of all outstanding USD LIBOR contracts are set to mature by this date.

 In their recent statement, the regulators have encouraged banks to cease entering new LIBOR contracts as soon as practicable, with an outside date of December 31, 2021, and to ensure any new contracts use a reference rate other than LIBOR or include robust fallback language to ensure a smooth transition.

 Many existing LIBOR based contracts do not contain robust fallback language or only have fallback language which covers a temporary, not permanent, unavailability of LIBOR.

 Most trade confirmations will not specifically outline what happens in the event LIBOR is unavailable and instead rely on the provisions contained in the 2006 ISDA Definitions.